 This exercise allows you to visually see where you stand against your competitors in the marketplace.
 This exercise will also allow you to visualize your future state in the market place.
 Completing this will help your planning team answer the question, “where are we going to play?”

-Step Five – Complete the Competitive Advantages Map (1 Hour in Session)
+Step Six – Complete the Competitive Advantages Map (1 Hour in Session)

 With all of the information you’ve gathered, synthesized, and agreed upon, your team can complete the Competitive Advantages Map.
 An explanation of the different areas of the chart includes: